cpm-cmake/CPM.cmake/README.md

 You can also download CPM.cmake directly from your project's `CMakeLists.txt`.
 See the [wiki](https://github.com/cpm-cmake/CPM.cmake/wiki/Downloading-CPM.cmake-in-CMake) for more details.

 ### Preliminary :
-You can use `FetchContent` to obtain CPM for the official repository :
+You can use `FetchContent` to obtain CPM from the official repository :
 ```cmake
 cmake_minimum_required(VERSION 3.14 FATAL_ERROR)
 project(MyProject)